Pay It Forward by Volunteering

 Keep Your Eyes Open For Local Events and Venues

 Volunteer to work at a local festival.
 Take tickets, sell foods or souvenirs, be a guide.
 This is an easy way to give back to your community.
-You may even be able to get your whole family involved, ask the person who is managing the community affair if there are any tasks where children can help.
-Volunteer at a museum or State art gallery.
-You may have a chance to attend an opening art exhibition or gallery opening just by taking tickets or pointing the way to restrooms.
+You may be able to get your whole family involved, ask the person who is managing the community affair if there are any tasks where children can help.
+Volunteer at a museum or State art gallery; you may get a chance to attend an opening art exhibition or gallery opening just by taking tickets or pointing the way to restrooms.
 Many of the arts are sustained in part by gifts, grants and endowments--every donation, including the gift of your time, is always appreciated.
 The rewards you will receive are immeasurable.

 Call your local hospital to see if they need volunteers, when nurses are busy, it can be difficult to stop and deliver flowers to a patients room.
 Does your hospital have a book cart or rolling library?
-Some patients would be delighted to be able to read a book or magazine, but don’t have any way of getting these things.
+Some patients would be delighted to be able to read a book or magazine, but don’t have any way of getting these items.
 Check out the local nursing homes, most are happy to have volunteers come in to talk or read to residents who do not have family or anyone to visit them.
 Visiting a lonely nursing home resident a few hours a week will give him something to look forward to.

 Doing Well By Doing Good

-"Do well by doing good", is not just a bumper-sticker phrase.
+"Do well by doing good" is not just a bumper-sticker phrase.
 Volunteering can add clout to your resume, help you launch business by doing something you love, or simply bring you a wealth of new friends.

 Content copyright © 2023 by Vannie Ryanes.
 All rights reserved.

 This content was written by Vannie Ryanes.
 If you wish to use this content in any manner, you need written permission.
-Contact Vannie Ryanes for details.
+Contact BellaOnline Administration for details.